RoboJackets/mjackets-api/docs/development_process/feature_tracking.rst

 assignee are open for grabs, meaning that they can be picked up and implemented by any project member or the community.
 You should contact an assigned owner if you'd like to discuss or contribute to that feature's implementation

+This is the formal way for asking for a new feature and indicating its importance to the project.
+Often, the requester may have a readiness and willingness to drive implementation of the feature in an upcoming release, and should assign the request to themselves.
+Otherwise, the feature will be triaged by the project maintainers.

+A feature request can also have a companion RFC with more details on the feature and a proposed design or implementation.

 .. _rfcs: